 Hmm, so AIO coolers are water coolers, right?

-- 120-rad (radiator) means an AIO unit with a radiator that can fit a single 120mm case fan.
+- A 120-rad (radiator) means an AIO unit with a radiator that can fit a single 120mm case fan.

-- 240-rad means a wider unit with a radiator that can fit two 120mm case fans.
+- A 240-rad means a wider unit with two fans.

 How to install AIO coolers?